onecontext/onecontext-cli/README.md

 ```date-created-lte``` to only show runs with a date less than or equal to the provided date.
 ```status``` to only show runs with a particular status (e.g. "RUNNING").

-For more execute the below command:
+For more information execute the below command:
 ```zsh
 onecli pipeline run status -h
 ```

 </details>